-When your baby first starts solids, they are going to consume very little.
+When your baby first starts solids, they will consume very little.
 It is best to think of solids as an “experience” or an appetizer to be served before a regular meal.
-As your little one becomes more comfortable with bringing food to their mouth and starts taking larger spoonfuls of food, they will start to adjust their calorie intake when they receive milk.
+As your little one becomes more comfortable with bringing food to their mouth and begins taking larger spoonfuls, they will adjust their calorie intake when they receive milk.
 A typical schedule for children who eat solids may be:

 7:00 Wake-up, milk

 9:00 Breakfast, solids

 *In the example above, continue providing milk at snack time until your child consumes enough solids to keep up with their activity level.

 9. How should I prepare food when starting solids with my child?

 If you follow a puree approach, you can take the food you would like to offer and steam it to soften and blend.
 You can use chia or flax seeds to increase the food’s texture or strain the food through a sieve to take some texture out.

 For baby-led weaning, foods should be presented in long, thick pieces that a child can easily grab and bring to their mouth.
 As your child’s manual dexterity improves and they become more comfortable with solids, around 9-12 months, you can start to present smaller squares that your child can pick up in a pincer grasp and place in their molars for chewing.

 10. How can I make sure my child gets practice chewing?